 Students who believe that academic discrimination has occurred should discuss the matter with their advisor.

-Students who believe that discrimination of a non-academic nature has occurred should discuss the matter with the dean of students.
+Students who believe that discrimination of a non-academic nature has occurred should discuss the matter with the associate dean of students.

 It may be that discussion at this level, supplemented by the gathering of appropriate information, will result in resolution of the matter to the students' satisfaction.